Raising the Stakes

 Interview

 My thanks to Deal Sharing Aunts blog for hosting me today!
-It’s wonderful to be here and meet you and your wonderful readers.
+It’s wonderful to be here

 I live in Upstate New York.
 So far north that if I walked too far off my property, I could be in Canada!
 The Adirondack Mountains are nearby as is the gorgeous fresh water Lake Champlain.
 I feel so lucky to live in a place that uses the motto, “Forever Wild” to describe itself.